HEALTH AND SAFETY AT NEBRASKA

 Where can I get help if I am concerned or anxious about COVID-19?

 Counseling and Psychological Services (CAPS) offers some helpful tips for dealing with the disruption that COVID-19 brought to our lives.
 They also offer individual counseling to help students take care of themselves.
-Additionally, students can sign up for a short weekly well-being check-in from Big Red Resilience and Well-being to help them navigate personal well-being.

 What should students do if they show COVID-19 symptoms?